Atlantis2679/AtlantisKit/README.md

 - Simplify the use of AdvantageKit
 - Tune values live via the dashboard
 - Provide a simple and consistant alerts manager
 - Manage sensors and subsystems more easily
-- Accelerate development while complexity

-Whether you're building a simple drivetrain or integrating advanced autonomous features, AtlantisLib helps you focus on functionality and consistancy.

 ## Background 🕘